zreach/TASTE/README.md

 TASTE is a framework for content-augumented Music Recommendation.
 It is developed for reproducing and developing recommendation algorithms with content more efficiently.

-The proposed subset of lfm-1b and corresponding embedded wav features can be downloaded here: [Google Drive](https://drive.google.com/drive/folders/1H-wrqchl-QMWrO-13mueeO5t-7nL00JU?usp=sharing)
+The proposed subset of lfm-1b and corresponding embedded wav features can be downloaded here: [Google Drive](https://drive.google.com/drive/folders/1H-wrqchl-QMWrO-13mueeO5t-7nL00JU?usp=sharing) [NJU Box](https://box.nju.edu.cn/d/dcbddef7b3624fd5beab/)

 ## Overall